August 6, 2019

-In order for someone to prove he has a prescriptive easement, he must prove, by clear and convincing evidence, that:
+In order for someone to prove they have a prescriptive easement, they must prove, by clear and convincing evidence, that:

-- He and his predecessors in interest used the alleged easement area in a manner which was adverse and hostile to the owner of the property;
+- They and their predecessors in interest used the alleged easement area in a manner which was adverse and hostile to the owner of the property;

-- The use which he made of the alleged easement area was continuous and uninterrupted for more than five years; and
+- The use which they made of the alleged easement area was continuous and uninterrupted for more than five years; and

 - The owner of the property had actual notice of the adverse use, or the adverse use was so open, unequivocal, obvious, and notorious that owner must have known about it.

-- The physical character of his proposed use ofthe alleged easement, compared to the use of his predecessors;
+- The physical character of the proposed use of the alleged easement, compared to the use of their predecessors;

-- The purpose of his proposed use ofthe alleged easement, compared to the use of his predecessors; and
+- The purpose of the proposed use of the alleged easement, compared to the use of their predecessors; and

-- The relative burden caused to the property owner by the use ofthe person seeking to establish the prescriptive easement, compared to the use of his predecessors.
+- The relative burden caused to the property owner by the use of the person seeking to establish the prescriptive easement, compared to the use of their predecessors.